Lightning-AI/pytorch-lightning/docs/source/metrics.rst

 Implement a metric
 ------------------
-While lightning provides a collection of standard used metrics, it is also possible to implement your own metric using our base interface.
+While pytorch lightning provides a collection of standard used metrics, it is also possible to implement your own metric using our base interface.
 All metrics are subclasses from our base class ``Metric`` which automatically implements device agnostics and DDP syncing.
 That said we recommend that user subclass from either